tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-oci-services-integration/introduction/introduction.md

 ## About Java Management Service

-Java Management Service (JMS) is a reporting and management infrastructure integrated with Oracle Cloud Infrastructure Platform services to observe and manage your use of Java SE (on-premises or in the Cloud).
+Java Management Service (JMS) is a reporting and management infrastructure integrated with Oracle Cloud Infrastructure (OCI) Platform services to observe and manage your use of Java SE (on-premises or in the Cloud).

+In addition to core JMS functions on the Oracle Cloud console, customers can perform various functions on JMS using OCI APIs, the OCI Command Line Interface (CLI) and JMS Software Development Kits (SDKs).
+With these tools, customers can obtain additional insights about their use of Java SE to aid decision making when managing Java workloads.

 Watch the video below for an introduction to Java Management Service and a brief demo.

 [](youtube:YCgJxqvglCI)

 As a customer, you can:

-* Use insights from JMS to optimize your workloads across your enterprise (desktop, server, cloud); and
+* Use insights from OCI APIs to further understand and optimize your workloads across your enterprise (desktop, server, cloud); and
 * Protect your Java SE investments by identifying outdated Java installations and unauthorized applications.

 JMS helps systems administrators to answer questions such as: